-one of the dishes served at Naw-Rúz (Persian New Year) is Reshteh Polo (noodle rice), and, the other noodle dish is Ásh’e Reshteh (herb noodles soup) served at celebrations leading to Naw-Rúz.
+one of the dishes served at Naw-Rúz (Persian New Year) is Reshteh Polo (noodle rice), and, the other noodle dish is Ásh’e Reshteh (literally, soup with noodles or translated, herb noodles soup) served at celebrations leading to Naw-Rúz.

 On another traditional occasion, ásh’e reshteh is served three days after loved ones have gone away on a trip or have moved away.